 If you wanna go to medschool and eventually become a doctor, it is better if you own a physical copy of all your science textbooks so you can go back to them later and study them for MCAT and shit.

-Also, you have absolutely no reason to buy the textbooks from the UTM bookstore, unless you wanna pull your pants down and legit shit on your money.
+Also, you have absolutely no reason to buy the textbooks from the UTM bookstore, unless you wanna pull your pants down and shit on your money.
 Buy from the students.
 It’s cheaper.
 You’ll need money.
 They’ll use some money.
-It’ll all be good fam.
+It’ll all be good mate.
 Trust.

 4. Facebook groups